◊◊◊◊

 Pimento Spread

-Phase 1 if used for stuffing celery or spreading on cucumber rounds; Phases 2 and 3 if served with crackers.
+Phase 1 if used for stuffing celery or spreading on cucumber rounds; Phases 2 and 3 if served with crackers or as sandwiches.
 From www.kraftfoods.com.
 Prep Time: 10 min.
 Total Time: 1 hr 10 min.
 Makes 12 servings of 2 tablespoons each.

 1 pkg.
 (8 oz.) low fat cream cheese, softened to room temperature